LieuweJ/smelly-mars-rover/typescript/backlog.md

 - Move check 'should' execute command Right to commandRight class
 - Move check 'should' execute command Move to commandForward class
 - move commandHandling to separate class to handle commandProcessInterfaces.
+- move setting roverState in rover.construction should move its responsibilities to Rover.

 Not doing: